root-project/web/manual/histograms/index.md

    caption="A trial histogram for normalizing."
 %}

-To test the normalization methods, you can clone the histogram, for example.
+To test the normalization methods, you can clone the histogram, for example:

 {% highlight C++ %}
    TH1F *h1 = (TH1F*)(h->Clone("h1"));